Northern white-cheeked gibbon: Distribution and habitat

+They were confirmed to be extinct in China in 2013.

 In Laos, a population of 57 gibbon groups was estimated at the Nam Et-Phou Louey National Protected Area in 2019.

 In Vietnam, at least 22 groups of N. leucogenys were confirmed in Pù Mát National Park in Nghệ An Province, northern Vietnam, near the border with Laos.
 Another population of 64 groups and 182 individuals were confirmed by Center for Nature Conservation and Development in Xuan Lien nature reserve, Thanh Hoa province, Vietnam in 2020 through a two-year gibbon monitoring program.
 This is a significant increase from baseline data of 41 groups and 127 individuals recorded in 2011.

 No subspecies are currently recognised, although the southern white-cheeked gibbon was formerly considered to be a subspecies of N. leucogenys.
 The gibbon inhabits primary evergreen subtropical forest between 200 and 1650 m in elevation.

 Behaviour and diet

 The northern white-cheeked gibbon is arboreal in habits, and primarily herbivorous, feeding mainly on fruits, with some leaves, buds, and flowers.
 However, up to 10% of their diet may be composed of insects and other small animals.
 They are generally sociable, living in groups of up to six individuals.
 Individual groups do not travel far, and are believed to be territorial.
 They are diurnal, and spend the night sleeping in high branches, often embracing one another tightly.
 Behavioural studies have demonstrated that they are capable of self-recognition in mirrors.

 The calls of northern white-cheeked gibbons are among the most complex of those produced by gibbons, and are significantly different between males and females.
 The most distinctive calls are those made as part of male-female duets.
 These begin with the female making a series of 15 to 30 notes with an increasing pitch, followed by the male complex call with rapid changes of frequency modulation.
 The cycle, which lasts less than 20 seconds, then repeats with increasing intensity for five to 17 minutes.
 In the closely related southern species, such duets are most common at dawn, and are apparently only made on sunny days.
 In captive studies, males and females that sing duets together the most frequently are the most likely to mate, indicating this may play a key role in pair-bonding.

 Similar calls are sometimes made solo by both sexes, and juveniles sometimes join in, to create a full 'chorus'.
 In addition to the duet and solo great calls, males can also make booming sounds with their gular sacs, and short single notes.